plane-paper/Catfeeder/README.md

 - 6 Wires
 - A Continuous 360 Degress Servo Motor
 - A Computer
-- A 3D Printer and Filaments
+- A 3D Printer
+- 3D Printing Filament, 400 Metric Grams
+- 3 Pen Springs

 # Guide
 1. Download all the files in the Github Repo to your computer